AlonGvili/Remix-CodeTour/README.md

 The end!

-now you can work through the tutorial in cool and easy way
+now you can work thru the tutorial in cool and easy way